Mamdouh-Dabjan/Survery-about-IT-Professionals/README.md

 If you want to see the number of professionals filtered by country check out my tablaeu map https://public.tableau.com/app/profile/mamdouh6807/viz/SurveyNumberofSpecialistsinDatascienceComputerscienceAcrossCountries/Sheet1

-Note: I wanted to make these as interactive dashboards but I wanted to rely on excel for this project to test my skills with it so I just made a single dashboard and the rest were pdfs.
+Note: I wanted to make these as interactive dashboards but I wanted to practice my excel not tablaeu for this project.
+Hopefully I am going to upload another project solely dedicated to tablaeu and SQL in the near future; stay tuned.

 Thank You for your time